1. The structure

 with a very compact structure

-the diamond structure, each carbon atom is linked to four other ones in
+structure, each carbon atom is linked to four other ones in the form of

-the form of a very compact three-dimensional network (covalent
+a very compact three-dimensional network (covalent crystals), hence its

-crystals), hence its extreme hardness and its property as an electric
+extreme hardness and its property as an electric insulator.
+However, in

-insulator.
-However, in the graphite structure, the carbon atoms are
+the graphite structure, the carbon atoms are arranged in parallel

-much effort, and hence graphite's suitability as a lubricant, its use
+slide, without much effort, and hence graphite's suitability as a

 the so-called quasicrystals...

-quasicrystal is an "ordered" structure, but not perfectly periodic as
+"ordered" structure, but not perfectly periodic as the crystals are.

-the crystals are.
-The repeating patterns (sets of atoms, etc.)
+The repeating patterns (sets of atoms, etc.) of the quasicrystalline

-(according to the laws of classical crystallography) can
+concerned, while crystals (according to the laws of classical

-quasicrystals show other rotational symmetry axes, as for example of
+only, the quasicrystals show other rotational symmetry axes, as for

 quasicrystals.
 Therefore, if you are interested on it, please go to